 However, some palpitations are due to an abnormal heart rhythm, which may be caused by:

 Things you can do to limit palpitations include:

 Once a serious cause has been ruled out by your provider, try not to pay close attention to heart palpitations.
 This may cause stress.
 However, contact your provider if you notice a sudden increase or a change in them.

 If you have never had heart palpitations before, see your provider.

 Call 911 or the local emergency number if you have:

 Your provider will examine you and ask questions about your medical history and symptoms.

 You may be asked:

 An electrocardiogram may be done.

 If you go to an emergency room, you will be connected to a heart monitor.
-However, most people with palpitations do not need to go to an emergency room for treatment.
+However, most people with palpitations do not need to go to an emergency room for diagnosis and treatment.